Partnering with clients to provide on-demand contract lawyers, giving in-house legal teams the confidence to be agile.

 Advised Iron Mountain Incorporated on the sale of certain assets of its Australian records management business to a consortium of buyers led by US private equity firm Housatonic Partners for AU$70 million.

 Currently advising Japan's Hitachi Construction Machinery Company Limited on its recommended A$976.1 million takeover bid for Bradken.
 Bradken's complex capital and debt structure required that the offer terms be carefully constructed.
 Particular attention was focused on the treatment of redeemable convertible preference shares Bradken issued in July 2015, the complex share performance rights Bradken has on issue and Bradken's multiple layers of significant debt, the repayment of which is accelerated on a change in control.
 In addition, as Bradken has substantial business operations outside Australia, the legal due diligence was extensive and meant that the nature and scope of foreign regulatory conditions to the offer had to be carefully considered.
+Further, we devised creative strategies to deliver acceptance momentum in the face of what was initially a heavily conditional offer and, even once the offer conditions were satisfied or waived, there was still a material impasse with acceptance levels that had to be effectively managed to deliver control of Bradken to Hitachi.

 Acted for Outsourcing Inc, a Japanese listed entity, on the acquisition of a majority stake (80%) in the Beddison Group, one of Australia's largest privately owned workforce and labour hire specialists in Australia.